 I currently serve as the Soil Science department safety officer.
 I also serve as Soil Science’s machinery coordinator, which involves management, maintenance, repair and fabrication of the department’s equipment and machinery resources.
 I am also involved in the training, maintenance and repair for several analytical instruments shared within the Soil Science department.

-Background: I grew up on a farm in the Fargo, ND area, and still am actively involved on the family farm.
+I grew up on a farm in the Fargo, ND area, and currently operate the family farm.
 I received my BS (1990) and MS (1998) in Soil Science from NDSU.
 I have been in my current (full-time) position since February, 1991.
-I am married with 3 school-age children.
+I am married with 3 children.

 This is the prefooter section

 Mailing address: NDSU Dept. 7520, PO Box 6050, Fargo, ND 58108-6050

 North Dakota State University is distinctive as a student-focused, land-grant, research university.
 NDSU Agricultural Affairs educates students with interests in agriculture, food systems and natural resources; fosters communities through partnerships that educate the public; provides creative, cost-effective solutions to current problems; and pursues fundamental and applied research to help shape a better world.